-The Pentagon has paid for the gender-affirmation surgery of an active duty servicemember, despite President Trump attempting to ban transgender people from serving openly in the military.
+The Pentagon has paid for the gender-affirmation surgery of an active duty servicemember, despite Trump attempting to ban transgender people from serving openly in the military.

 The trans woman is an infantry soldier who got her Combat Infantry Badge in Operation Anaconda in Afghanistan in 2003.